-The establishment of capacity-building and income-generating opportunities is necessary to reduce widepread powerly and deterioring economic and living conditions.
-Linking advocary and outreach activities focused on the safe age for moringe with meaningful activities, including heath travies, vocational training, loans, and economic empowerment projects, will increase community engagement during the implementation process.
-Addressent given and power lead periodically to be empowered in a way that allows girls to have more input regarding their reproduction beath and other the hooless such as advaction, work, morriage, and more.
+The establishment of capacity-building and income-generating opportunities is necessary to reduce widespread poverty and deteriorating economic and living conditions.
+Linking advocacy and outreach activities focused on the safe age for marriage with meaningful activities, including health services, vocational training, loans, and economic empowerment projects, will increase community engagement during the implementation process.
+Adolescent girls and boys need specifically to be empowered in a way that allows girls to have more input regarding their reproductive health and other life choices such as education, work, marriage, and more.